 Discover how colour can alleviate visual discomfort and help with dyslexia.

 Visual stress is a term used to describe visual discomfort and perceptual distortions in the printed text, suffered by many people who struggle to read.
-The condition is estimated to be present in about 40 % of poor readers and in 20 % of the general population in varying degrees.
+Up to 20% of dyslexic people experience visual stress and also the general population in varying degrees.

 The following symptoms indicate you may be suffering from visual stress: